 - Different vintages (for non-vintage champagnes)

-- Various vineyard sites and Terroirs
+- Various sites and terroirs

 - Different press fractions